Pornuse

 Pornuse is a village in Mulgi Parish, Viljandi County in southern Estonia.
 It is located just south of Halliste, the former centre of the abolished Halliste Parish, and about 5 km northeast of Abja-Paluoja town.
-As of 2011 Census, the village's population was 22.
+As of the 2011 census, the village's population was 22.

-The Halliste Holy Anna Church and Halliste Primary School are located on the territory of Pornuse, on the northern side where neighbouring Halliste.
-The Halliste cemetery is near the church and the school (administratively in Kulla village).
+Halliste Holy Anna Church and Halliste Primary School are located in the territory of Pornuse, on the northern side where neighbouring Halliste.
+The Halliste cemetery is near the church and the school (administratively in Kulla).
 The Halliste River passes Pornuse on its southern side.

 Pornuse is the location of Pornuse (Alt-Bornhusen) and Kaubi (Uue-Pornuse, Neu-Bornhusen) manors.
 The first manor was established in 1542 and in 1678 it was divided.
 Politician and diplomat Friedrich Akel (1871–1941) was born in Kaubi Manor, which belonged to his parents.